kubewarden/docs/docs/howtos/policy-servers/03-production-deployments.md

 ---

 PolicyServers are critical to the cluster.
-Reliability of them is important as they process Admission Requests destined for the Kube API via the Validating and Mutating Webhooks.
+Reliability of them is important as they process Admission Requests destined for the Kubernetes API via the Validating and Mutating Webhooks.

-As with other Dynamic Admission Controllers, this process happens before requests reach the Kube API server.
+As with other Dynamic Admission Controllers, this process happens before requests reach the Kubernetes API server.
 Latency or service delays by the Dynamic Admission Controller may introduce cluster inconsistency, Denial of Service, or deadlock.